In This Article

 What Does “Cross Faded” Mean?

-This combo can hit harder than either cannabis or alcohol alone, often leading to stronger effects — but not always in a good way.
+The combo can hit harder than either cannabis or alcohol alone, often leading to stronger effects, but usually not in a good way.
 People might feel dizzy, anxious, disoriented, or nauseous.
 It’s also common to feel “spun out” or overwhelmed.
 This can lead to unpredictable and uncomfortable feelings, especially for new or sensitive users.

 Cross Faded Symptoms

-The good times peak not long after those first 90 or so minutes.
-Then, the unpleasant and often unpredictable side effects may come rolling in.
+The effects of being cross faded peak not long after those first 90 or so minutes of consumption of both substances.
+Then the unpleasant, often unpredictable side effects may come rolling in.
 The most common symptoms of becoming cross-faded are:

 Additional symptoms include: